fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v1/references/filter.md

 These endpoints support the advanced search page and allow for complex filtering for specific subsets of spending data.

-# Group Visualizations

-These endpoints return data that are grouped in preset units to support the various data visualizations on USAspending.gov's Advanced Search page.

 ## Generated Filter Hash for URL [/api/v1/references/filter/]

 Generates a hash for URL, based on selected filter criteria.